-Most often, you must meet your deductible before coinsurance applies.
-For example, you may pay 20 percent of the cost of a $200 bill, or $40.
-Coinsurance is the percentage of costs you must pay.
-Moda Health pays the rest.
+Coinsurance is the percentage of costs you must pay after your deductible is met.
+For example, you may pay 20% of the cost of a $200 bill, or $40.
+Moda Health would pay the rest.

 - Can I add my family members to my health plan?

-Yes, at the time of enrollment.
+Yes, you can add a family member only during Open Enrollment, unless you qualify for Special Enrollment.
 These family members are known as dependents.
 You can include your qualified spouse or partner.
 You can also add your dependent children under age 26.
 Keep in mind that you will pay a higher premium for each dependent you add.

 - When will my medical coverage begin?

 See the dates for 2022 Open Enrollment.
 When you apply directly with us during this new Open Enrollment period, your coverage will be effective the first of the month after a complete application is submitted.

 - Can my employer pay for my Individual coverage?

 - Individual plans cannot be employer-sponsored plans but employers may offer a Qualified Small Employer Health Reimbursement (QSEHRA) or Individual Coverage Health Reimbursement (ICHRA) and pay for individual premiums.
 Check with your employer if these options are available and how reimbursement is made.
 Otherwise, you will be responsible for paying your monthly premium directly to Moda Health.

 - Can I switch to a different plan at any time?